all-maps-lie/all-maps-lie-2020/README.md

 Here is a basic breakdown of graded tasks along that trajectory:
 * 10% Attendance/Participation
-* 50% Assignments
+* 60% Assignments
-* 10% Project Proposal
-* 30% Final Project, completed on conclusion of the course
+* 30% Final Project Documentation
 * TOTAL: 100%

 Here's an outline of how your work will generally be evaluated.
 The explaners of each category are rough guidelines for how I assign numbers (or quantify 😉) to the work you are producing in this class.
 Inspired by [cmda-tt course](https://github.com/cmda-tt/course-17-18/tree/master/assessment-3).